Pierre Langlois (economist): Parti Québécois and Bloc Québécois involvement

 In 2005, Langlois was approached to replace Marcel Lussier, who was fighting cancer, as the Bloc Québécois candidate in the Brossard—La Prairie riding.
 He refused, alleging his already packed political agenda.

 During the 2006 federal election, Bloc Québécois officials asked Langlois to manage Lussier’s campaign against incumbent Liberal minister Jacques Saada.
 Langlois delivered a surprise victory for the Bloc in this traditionally Liberal riding.

 In June 2006, Langlois declined to run for the PQ in the provincial riding of La Prairie, alleging family reasons.

-On April 13, 2012, Pierre Langlois along with Pauline Marois, declared his candidacy for the open seat of La Prairie in the upcoming provincial election for the Parti Québécois.
+On April 13, 2012, Langlois along with Pauline Marois, declared his candidacy for the open seat of La Prairie in the upcoming provincial election for the Parti Québécois.
 Pauline Marois, leader of the Parti Québécois, presented Langlois as a key member of her economic team.

-On September 4, 2012, Pierre Langlois lost by 81 votes against Stephane Le Bouyonnec of the Coalition Avenir Quebec (CAQ) in a close contest.
+On September 4, 2012, Langlois lost by 81 votes against Stephane Le Bouyonnec of the Coalition Avenir Quebec (CAQ) in a close contest.
 A recount officialized Le Bouyonnec's victory by 75 votes on September 14, 2012.